Third-tier Mansfield stuns Premier League team Burnley for another FA Cup shock

 Mansfield piles the misery on for Burnley

-An increasingly painful season got worse for Burnley after the humiliation of being dumped out of the cup against a team from two division lower.
+Fighting against relegation, Scott Parker's team suffered the humiliation of being dumped out of the cup by an opponent from two divisions lower.

-Mansfield is midtable in League One and even against a Burnley team that had won just two of its previous 18 games, went into the match as the underdog.
+Even after winning just two of its previous 18 games, Burnley still went into the match as the overwhelming favorite.
+And Parker's decision to make nine changes to his lineup suggested he thought his team would be able to handle a Mansfield side that sits midtable in League One.

-That was until a second-half fightback from Mansfield sparked by Rhys Oates' equalizer eight minutes after the break.
-Reed sent the traveling fans wild with his winner late on.
+That was until a second-half fightback from Mansfield sparked by Rhys Oates' header eight minutes after the break.
+Reed sent the traveling fans wild with his curling free kick from around 25 yards (meters) late on that ensured Mansfield's best run in the competition since 1975.

 Man City's clean sweep is still on